LokeshP2005MM/Ex-3--Implement-Depth-First-Search-Traversal-of-a-Graph/README.md

 The algorithm starts at the root node (selecting some arbitrary node as the root node in the case of a graph) and explores as far as possible along each branch before backtracking.

 ### Algorithm:
-Construct a Graph with Nodes and Edges
-Depth First Search Uses Stack and Recursion
+Step 1:Construct the graph using nodes and edges (adjacency list).

-Insert a START node to the STACK
+Step 2:Choose a START node and push it to the stack/recursion.

-Find its Successors Or neighbors and Check whether the node is visited or not If Not Visited, add it to the STACK.
-Else Call The Function Again Until No more nodes needs to be visited.
+Step 3:Mark the node as visited and record it in the path.

+Step 4:Check its neighbors → if not visited, go deeper (push/recursive call).

+Step 5:Backtrack when no neighbors left, repeat until all nodes are visited.

 ### Sample Input:
 A B